vladozc/watermarks/doc/source/running_tests.rst

 \.. is as easy as::

-  $ PYTHONPATH=utils tox
+  $ tox

 or::

-  $ PYTHONPATH=src:utils nosetests --with-coverage --cover-erase --cover-package=watermarks.core test/functiontests/
+  $ PYTHONPATH=src nosetests --with-coverage --cover-erase --cover-package=watermarks.core test/functiontests/